axoflow/axosyslog-core-docs/content/docs/chapter-sources/section-sources-how-work/_index.md

 A source is where `syslog-ng` receives log messages.
 Sources consist of one or more drivers, each defining where and how messages are received.

-To define a source, add a source statement to the `syslog-ng` configuration file using the following syntax:
+To define a source, add a source statement to the `syslog-ng.conf` configuration file using the following syntax:

 ```c
    source <identifier> {